cidles/poio-api/doc/howto.rst

 Elan is a widely used transcription and annotation software developed at the Max-Planck-Institute in Nijmegen.
-Due to its popularity the file format used by Elan, an XML format called "EAF" ("Elan Annotation Standard"), has become the de facto standard on language documentation and is used by several project in qualitative and quantitative language typology.
-Poio API fully supports to convert EAF files to GrAF annotatoin graphs and back again without any loss of information.
+Due to its popularity the file format used by Elan, an XML format called "EAF" ("Elan Annotation Standard"), has become the de facto standard in language documentation and is used by several project in qualitative and quantitative language typology.
+Poio API fully supports to convert EAF files to GrAF annotation graphs and back again without any loss of information.

 Basically, Poio API extracts all `<annotation>` tags from the EAF file and